WELCOME TO "THE WILLOW GARDEN

 view from the 'hollow' - early July'03

-This is a view of the back of our home from the rather newly developed garden area.
+This is a view of the back of our home from the a garden area we often refer to as the "hollow".
 There are many Rhododendron seedlings on trial here.
 There are also numerous tree species which have been grown from seed over the past several years.
 Several Catalpa species are doing especially well.

 Click to see changes through the seasons